 Due to the way civilisations progress, we are about to zip-line and observe more change in the next ten years, than of the last hundred.
 But how do we prevent this acceleration from eroding away our humanity?

 Incorporating the psychological and philosophical fields into the design process, Pete Trainor brings our focus back to the fundamental questions that drive us, and through a journey of design thinking, he asks one simple question, the one we have always asked through all times...
-Why?Want to learn more?
+Why?What to expect

 Hippo spans 13 chapters (with two new ones coming in 2017).
 Helping you to weave philosophical observations into your design thinking.
 Below are some sample chapters.